 - Right of consent on (WHW art.
-9.18; September 1st 2017): - aims and final attainment targets of the programme in terms of knowledge, insight and skills that a student should have acquired at the end of the programme; - where necessary the layout of practical exercises; - o the studyload of the programme and it's Educational Units, - Giving advice on the Education and Examination Regulations (EER): - Assessing, on a yearly basis, the manner in which the Education and Examination Regulations (EER) are carried out; - Giving advice invited or not invited to the programme management and the Dean on all matters relating to the teaching in the bachelor of science programme Communication Science.
+9.18; September 1st 2017): - aims and final attainment targets of the programme in terms of knowledge, insight and skills that a student should have acquired at the end of the programme; - where necessary the layout of practical exercises; - the study load of the programme and it's Unit of Study, - Giving advice on the Education and Examination Regulations (EER): - Assessing, on a yearly basis, the manner in which the Education and Examination Regulations (EER) are carried out; - Giving advice invited or not invited to the programme management and the Dean on all matters relating to the teaching in the bachelor of science programme Communication Science.